karstenmueller/lucy.hamburg/site/content/boat/index.md

 ## The Equipment of the Contessa 32 'Lucy'

-The **Lucy** is not only a sight to behold on the water but also a real gem inside.
+The Contessa 32 **Lucy** is not only a sight to behold on the water but also a real gem inside.
 Sailors will find a combination of traditional style and practical features:

 - **Classic teak interior**: Lucy’s cabin is lined with fine teak wood, creating a warm and inviting atmosphere.
 - **Fully equipped galley**: A well-appointed galley with stove, sink, and fridge ensures that longer trips are comfortable and enjoyable.
-- **Comfortable cabins**: Two sleeping cabins accommodate four people, making extended voyages a relaxed experience.
+- **Comfortable cabins**: Two sleeping bunks ands a forepeak accommodate four people, making extended voyages a relaxed experience.
-- **Modern navigation systems**: Despite her classic character, Lucy is fitted with a modern GPS and navigation system providing precise and reliable information at sea.
+- **Modern navigation systems**: Despite her classic character, Lucy is fitted with a modern navigation system providing precise and reliable information at sea.
 - **Sails and rigging**: The sails are in good condition, and the rigging is regularly maintained to guarantee maximum safety and performance.

 ![Breakfast on board](morning.jpeg)